 Your Real Estate Agent

 It all starts with your real estate agent.
 Often, the best way to find an agent is through word of mouth.
 Ask your family or friends who have purchased a property recently for the name of their real estate agent.
 An experienced professional will start with your wants and needs and recommend a property.
 Real estate agents will help with negotiations and paperwork if you are buying a condo or co-op.
 Plus, when buying a home, you have the added benefit that your agent's commission is typically paid by the seller, not you.

 One of the important stages in the process is the home inspection – don't neglect to do this.
 Once you have chosen your new house, the next step is to find a qualified inspector.
 While home inspection is mandatory for few types of mortgages, it is recommended to be done even if it is not part of the requirement.
 It may provide you with some beneficial information about the home you are purchasing.
 Keep in mind that the inspection is different from an appraisal which is an evaluation of the home by a lender.

-The American Society of Home Inspectors is an organization that has a set of standards which its members must follow.
+The American Society of Home Inspectors is an organization that has a set of standards that its members must follow.
 The Society can provide you with a list of qualified inspectors in your area.
+This is just one source you can use to help find a qualified inspector in your area.
+However, HSBC does not have a relationship with The American Society of Home Inspectors or the inspectors listed.
 Ask for references and contact those references before hiring an inspector.
 Agree on a fee before the inspection, and require a full written report.
-Be aware that most reports have clauses which seek to protect the inspector from liability if he or she overlooks a problem in the home.
+Be aware that most reports have clauses designed to protect the inspector from liability if he or she overlooks a problem in the home.

 The purpose of the inspection is to give you an evaluation of the mechanical and structural condition of the home.
 The inspection should include an evaluation of the following: